I’m sharing 3 Things you can do now to get ready for Thanksgiving.

 Use what you have.

-To dress it up you can simply get a table runner.
+To dress it up, you can get a table runner.

 It’s lace and burlap.

-Goes perfect with my Rustic Victorian look I’ve been into lately.
+Goes perfectly with the Rustic Victorian look I’ve been into lately.
 Here’s the link.

 But the point is you don’t have to buy anything!